 Introduction

-package provides an efficient way to compute
+The corrp package provides an efficient way to compute

 correlations between variables in a dataset.
 It supports various